 Instant Messaging (IM) is a text-based communication application which is used for trading in financial markets.
 Traders are increasingly using IM tools to create a private conversation with clients and to provide them with market updates.
 However, usage of such tools is increasing security and compliance risks for financial companies.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 10 companies, spanning technology vendors, established banking companies, and up-and-coming start-ups engaged in the development and application of IM trading platforms.
+According to GlobalData, there are 30+ companies, spanning technology vendors, established banking companies, and up-and-coming start-ups engaged in the development and application of IM trading platforms.

 Key players in IM trading platforms – a disruptive innovation in the banking industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to IM trading platforms